The Name of Human Hand Bones

 • Finger bones or phalanges

-Nomes of wrist bones or carpal bones
+Names of wrist bones or carpal bones

-• Bones of the distal row: trapezium, trapezoid, capitate and hamate.
-In the picture from step 1, you can locate them with the numbers 1, 2, 3 and 4.
+• Bones of the distal row: trapezium, trapezoid, capitate, and hamate.
+In the picture from step 1, you can locate them with the numbers 1, 2, 3, and 4.

 Names of palm bones or metacarpals